 Pour the entire bottle of glue into a bowl.
 Mix in the shaving cream slowly until you get a light and fluffy consistency.
 If the recipe looks heavy or sticky, then you need to add more shaving cream.

-This recipe will be enough to do with about 10 kids.
-If you are working with a couple of children start with less glue, then add a little shaving cream.
+This recipe will be enough to do with about ten kids.
+If you are working with a couple of children, start with less glue, then add a little shaving cream.
 You can always make more if needed.

 Snow Clay Recipe

-Most kids like playing with clay or play-doh, why not make some snow clay.
+Most kids like playing with clay or play-doh, so why not make some snow clay?
 This is a great recipe and will keep the kids busy for a while.

 2 cups of baking soda